cyberbotics/webots-doc/guide/robotis-op2.md

 | 13 | LegLowerR | 14 | LegLowerL | 15 | AnkleR    | 16 | AnkleL    |
 | 17 | FootR     | 18 | FootL     | 19 | Neck      | 20 | Head      |

-%end

-Each of the 20 motors has the following configuration.
+Each of the 20 motors has the following configuration:

-%figure "Standard motor configuration"
 |                 |       |         |
 | --------------- | ----- | ------- |
 | maxForce        | 2.5   | N*m     |